rmkenv/ejchat/README.md

 - [Fork me on GitHub](https://github.com/rmkenv/ejchat/tree/main): A custom GitHub fork link that allows you to contribute to the project.

+## Data Reference
+Konisky, D., Gonzalez, D., & Leatherman, K. (2021).
+Mapping for Environmental Justice: An Analysis of State Level Tools.
+Indiana University’s Paul H. O’Neill School of Public and Environmental Affairs and Environmental Resilience Institute. https://hdl.handle.net/2022/29445

 ## About the Author

 This Streamlit app was created by [rmkenv](https://github.com/rmkenv).
 If you find this app useful or have any suggestions for improvement, feel free to contribute or show your support by buying a coffee!

-Enjoy using the GitHub Data Comparison App!
+Enjoy using the EJ Data Comparison App!